Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Conclusion

 \section{Conclusion}

-This paper focused on mitigating the trade-off between accuracy and robustness in adversarial training.
-To bring both clean and robust knowledge, we proposed Multi-Teacher Adversarial Robustness Distillation (MTARD) to guide the student model, in which a clean teacher and a robust teacher are applied during the adversarial training process.
+This paper focused on mitigating the trade-off between accuracy and robustness in Adversarial Training.
+To bring both clean and robust knowledge, we proposed Balanced Multi-Teacher Adversarial Robustness Distillation (B-MTARD) to guide the student model, in which a clean teacher and a robust teacher are applied in a balanced state during the Adversarial Training process.
 In addition, we proposed the Entropy-Based Balance algorithm to keep the knowledge scale of these teachers consistent.
-In order to ensure that the student gets equal knowledge from two teachers, we designed a method to use Normalization Loss Balance in MTARD.
-A series of experiments demonstrated that our MTARD outperformed the existing adversarial training methods and adversarial robustness distillation on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
-In the future, MTARD can be applied to other tasks with multiple optimization goals, not only limited to adversarial robustness distillation, which has great development potential.
+In order to ensure that the student gets equal knowledge from two teachers, we designed a method to use Normalization Loss Balance in B-MTARD.
+A series of experiments demonstrated that our B-MTARD outperformed the existing Adversarial Training methods and adversarial robustness distillation on CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+In the future, B-MTARD can be applied to other tasks with multiple optimization goals, not only limited to adversarial training, which has great development potential.